Yrgarcia/EMSSG/README.md

 ## Running a test

+Edit `main.py` to determine whether you want to
+* preprocess the parallel corpus
+* run the MSSG or EMSSG model, depending on the configuration
-Edit `main.py` to determine whether you want to preprocess parallel data, run the (E)MSSG or skip-gram model or evaluate embeddings on the preposition classification system (MLP).
-You can also calculate Spearman correlations for all available similarity scores (globalSim, avgSim, avgSimC, localSim, maxSim) for SCWS and WS-353 test data and plot the nearest sense and global vectors given a word as input.
+* run the skip-gram model
+* calculate Spearman correlations for all available similarity scores (globalSim, avgSim, avgSimC, localSim, maxSim) for SCWS and WS-353 test data
+* plot the nearest sense and global vectors given a word as input

+For evaluating the embeddings on the MLP classification system see below.

 ### Preprocess Parallel Corpus
 You can either use the excerpt of the English-Spanish parallel corpus provided in `Preprocessing/es_en/` for preprocessing or download a [Europarl Parallel Corpus](http://www.statmt.org/europarl/).
 Currently, Spanish, Finnish, German and Polish are supported for training the EMSSG.
 The resulting alignments and tokenized files will be automatically saved in the correct directory for the EMSSG model to use.